December 2 2021

 iProov’s technology delivers a truly passive authentication experience.
 A user is asked to iProov themselves during an online onboarding or authentication process with a government department or bank or other business.
 The user simply positions their face in front of the camera on their mobile device or computer and a short biometric face scan is completed.
 There are no complicated instructions to follow, making it effortless for the user.
 And because the authentication processes are hidden, this makes it more challenging for criminals to attack.

 Some liveness solutions, like iProov’s Liveness Assurance, deliver passive authentication.
 Others are active and require the user to move themselves or their device or read out words or numbers.
 Some liveness solutions use actions such as eye movement, which may be unprompted and unknown to the user.
-However, these are still more vulnerable to attack than a passive solution.

 It’s important to note that not all liveness solutions are equal.
 Generally, liveness solutions offer protection against known attacks, such as presentation attacks, but they cannot verify that the remote person is present in real time, nor can they react and respond to new and emerging threats.